Slamy/Wiki_MiSTer/Configuration-Files.md

 custom_aspect_ratio_1=8:7
 ```

-Menu core can have its own settings too.
+The Menu core can have its own settings too.
 Create a section named `[Menu]` to specify settings for it.

 ## Switching INI Files On the Fly
 MiSTer currently supports up to 3 additional INI files that can be toggled in the OSD menu, either by going to `Misc.
 Options`  (press `left` while in the menu) or by holding the menu `back` button on your controller and pressing a direction.
 This is useful if you need to switch between video configurations often.
 To get started, make copies of your INI file and rename them: